adwait85/Casino-Slot-machine/README.md

 # Casino-Slot-machine basic
-My first project created on Python with the help of the youtube channel TechWithTim THOUGHT PROCESSSSSSSSSSSSSSSSSSSSSSSSSS
+My first project created on Python with the help of the youtube channel Tech With Tim THOUGHT PROCESSSSSSSSSSSSSSSSSSSSSSSSSS
 -----------------------------------------------------------------------------
 STEP1 .
 TAKE MONEY FROM USER AND ASK HOW MANY LINES HE/SHE WANTS TO BET ON AND THE AMOUNT HE WANTS TO BET ON EACH LINE